SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryIntroduction.md

 > [!IMPORTANT]
 >
 > - If you encounter abbreviations like *SLC*, *Lib*, or *CLib*, make sure to update the NuGet packages to the latest version, as these are considered obsolete.
-> - QAction 63000 Auto-generated Class Library is obsolete and should be replaced by the latest NuGet packages.
+> - QAction 63000 Auto-generated Class Library is obsolete and should be replaced by the latest NuGet packages. \
+>\
+> See [How to convert obsolete namespaces](xref:How_to_convert_obsolete_namespaces) to take the proper actions.

 To use the class library in a protocol, install the following NuGet package: [Skyline.DataMiner.Core.DataMinerSystem.Protocol](https://www.nuget.org/packages/Skyline.DataMiner.Core.DataMinerSystem.Protocol).